-Wonderful quote from Fyodor Dostoevsky’s “Crime and Punishment”, uttered by Razumikhin in a drunken but intense rant in defense of his friend Raskolnikov, who may be going mad – talking nonsense – with the guilty complications of living with the double murder he has committed.
+Wonderful quote from Fyodor Dostoevsky’s “Crime and Punishment”, uttered by Razumikhin in an intense drunken rant in defence of his friend Raskolnikov, who may be going mad – talking nonsense – with the guilty complications of living with the double murder he has committed.

 “Talking nonsense is the sole privilege mankind posesses over the other organisms.
 It’s by talking nonsense that one gets to the truth !